 Glasgow Games procurers ordered several thousand metres of two of Zaun’s principal temporary high-security fencing systems, hundreds of vehicle and pedestrian gates to suit each system and bespoke above ground and system-mounted CCTV columns incorporated into the fencing lines.

 Our first involvement came in 2008, shortly after Glasgow was announced as the winning city.
-After many months of informal discussions with the games interested partners, Chris Plimley, our High Security Systems Sales Manager, worked together with the bid teams of the potential delivery partners who answered the ITT.
-Selex ES, the Finmeccanica subsidiary, was awarded the prestigious contract in 2013 as the Protective Perimeter Security provider for the Glasgow 2014 Games and shortly thereafter appointed Zaun.
+After many months of informal discussions with the games interested partners, Chris Plimley, our High-Security Systems Sales Manager, worked together with the bid teams of the potential delivery partners who answered the ITT.
+As a result, Selex ES, the Finmeccanica subsidiary, was awarded the prestigious contract in 2013 as the Protective Perimeter Security provider for the Glasgow 2014 Games and shortly thereafter appointed Zaun.

 Selex ES provided a wide range of physical security measures to secure over 20 Games venues at Glasgow 2014, including the Commonwealth Games Village for athletes.